-- seeds (including chia seeds), - plants and plant parts (except by permit and under controlled conditions), and - animals (including insects) and animal parts.
+- Seeds (including chia seeds), - Plants and plant parts (except by permit and under controlled conditions) - Animals (including insects) and animal parts

 Don't pack a pest when you pack bags for Antarctica!
-Be sure to clean your clothing and footwear before packing it to prevent inadvertently importing non-native species or other organic material.
+Be sure to clean your clothing and footwear before packing them to prevent inadvertently importing non-native species or other organic material.
 For example, be sure there are no seeds or other plant parts caught in Velcro®, no mud on boots, and no grass inside cuffs.
-Please read the Don't Pack a Pest brochure at www.usap.gov/usapgov/travelAndDeployment/documents/PackaPest\brochure\Final.pdf
+Please read the Don't Pack a Pest brochure for more guidance.